U.S. Tax Form 8829—Expenses for Business Use of Your Home

 In Part 1 of Form 8829, you’re going to calculate the percentage of your home used in business.
 If your business is not a daycare, you can simply divide the area of your home used regularly and exclusively for business or inventory by the total area of your home.

-For example, if your home office is 400 square feet and the total size of your home (including the home office) is 2,000 square feet, the percentage of your home used in business is 20%.
+For example, if your home office is 400 square feet and the total size of your home (including the home office) is 2,000 square feet, the percentage of your home used on a business basis is 20%.

-This percentage will be used throughout the rest of the form to figure out your allowable deduction, so take the time to get it right.
+This percentage will be used throughout the rest of the form to figure out your allowable deduction next tax year, so take the time to get it right.

 If your business is a daycare, you’ll need to calculate the percentage of time your home is used as a daycare, rather than calculating the area.
 The form will walk you through how to do that calculation.